 We’re not suggesting you avoid social media.
 We’re simply suggesting that you have a diversified approach to your marketing channels, with social media being one of at least several.

 There is a belief amongst some (usually those outside the marketing department) that email marketing is old-school.
 While the tool of e-mail might be losing some steam in certain settings (teams adopting Slack for example), it’s still the most widely used tool on the internet, and it isn’t going anywhere anytime soon.
 Why?
 Because it works.
 You can use e-mail marketing to promote specials, drive attendance to events, provide news and updates, and keep your loyal customers engaged.

 That’s why building your own e-mail list should be at the top of your priorities.
 YOU own your businesses email list, and it doesn’t run the risk of shutdown by anyone.
 And in the world of cannabis, your email list is your best friend.
-So, here’s five tips that will help you build your very own, very valuable email list for use in your own cannabis email marketing.
+So, here’s six tips that will help you build your very own, very valuable email list for use in your own cannabis email marketing.

 When building an e-mail list, pop-ups are going to be your biggest growth engine.
 They’re often annoying, but they don’t need to be.
 The blatant in-your-face pop-up as soon as somebody hits your website is off the table.
 Don’t do it.
 Instead, consider an exit-intent pop-up.
 That’s a pop-up that’s triggered when somebody is about to leave your site (typically it’s cursor movement to the top corner of the page that acts as a trigger).
 They’ve already done everything they need to do, so you’re not interrupting them.
 Slider pop-ups can also be an effective option.
 They just slide in to the corner of the screen and are much less obtrusive.
 Which one will work better for you?
 Consider A/B testing both.